Comprehensive guides

 • Proof of accommodation (hotel reservation, homestay address)

-• International bank card (Visa, Mastercard) – In practice, presenting a valid bank card is more than sufficient to prove your financial means.
+• International bank card (Visa, Mastercard).
+In practice, presenting a valid bank card is more than sufficient to prove your financial means.
 There is no minimum amount required, and this check is very rarely carried out for tourists with a hotel reservation.
 You do not need to present bank statements or justify a specific sum.

-• Original medical prescription If you are carrying prescription medication – A prescription in French is generally accepted, but an English translation is recommended to facilitate checks, especially for medications containing controlled substances (codeine, benzodiazepines, etc.)
+• Original medical prescription If you are carrying prescription medication, a prescription in French is generally accepted, but an English translation is recommended to facilitate checks, especially for medications containing controlled substances (codeine, benzodiazepines, etc.).

 Organizing your luggage